Other Awards for UW Students

 Please describe the basis for your interest in pursuing a career in litigation.
 Why is litigation important to you and how do you intend to advocate for your clients as a future litigator?
 Please limit your response to no more than 700 words.

-Please submit essays via email to audish@ryanlaw.com and mbrandenberg@dunnandblack.com no later than April 1, 2025.
+Please submit essays via email to strom@pwrfl-law.com and mbrandenberg@dunnandblack.com no later than April 1, 2026.
 The winning student will be contacted directly by their law school administration.
+NOTE: Essays should not be submitted until starting on or after Feb.
+28, 2026.

 Connect with us: